Context efficiency is the central design concern in agent systems

 If context is the only fundamental scarce resource, then the natural computational model is symbolic scheduling over bounded LLM calls: exact bookkeeping lives in code, while bounded context is reserved for semantic judgment.

-Context efficiency should be evaluated at design time, not treated as an optimisation to apply later.
+Context efficiency should be evaluated at design time, not treated as an optimization to apply later.
 Architectural choices — what loads when, what gets frontloaded, where sub-agent boundaries go — determine context efficiency structurally and are hard to retrofit.

 Sources: - Anthropic (2025).
 Effective context engineering for AI agents. - JetBrains Research (2025).
 Cutting through the noise: smarter context management for LLM-powered agents. - Epoch AI (2025).
 LLMs now accept longer inputs, and the best models can use them more effectively. - Liu et al. (2023).
 Lost in the middle: how language models use long contexts. - Liu et al. (2026).
-ConvexBench: Can LLMs recognize convex functions? — empirical evidence that compositional depth, not token count, drives reasoning degradation.
+ConvexBench: Can LLMs recognize convex functions? — empirical evidence that compositional depth, not token count, drives reasoning degradation. - Paulsen (2025).
+Context Is What You Need — The Maximum Effective Context Window — convergent evidence: MECW << MCW across 11 models, but tasks confound volume with LLM-hard exact enumeration, making this a volume × task-difficulty finding rather than pure volume degradation. - Lopopolo (2026).
+Harness engineering: leveraging Codex in an agent-first world — independent practitioner convergence on context-as-scarce-resource from 1M LOC agent-generated codebase. - Koylan (2026).
+Koylanai Personal Brain OS — 40% token reduction from module isolation demonstrates volume-dimension context efficiency.

 Relevant Notes: